nopara73/avaloniaui.net/wwwroot/blog/2018-02-18-avalonia-beta1.md

 Avalonia is a cross platform .NET UI framework inspired by WPF, with XAML, data binding, lookless controls and much more.
 Avalonia is the only way to bring XAML-based applications to Windows, Mac and Linux.

 We've decided that we're now at a stage where we're happy to come out of Alpha and call our current state Beta!
 People are already creating awesome applications with Avalonia, such as [Avalon Studio](https://github.com/VitalElement/AvalonStudio) - an IDE Avalonia and [Core2D](https://github.com/wieslawsoltes/Core2D) - a data-driven 2D diagram editor, and this represents the first step towards getting the framework production-ready.

-That's not to say there's not a lot still left to do - there is, most notably our documentation!
-Getting started with Avalonia is still difficult due to our lack of documentation and we hope to start putting some more time into documentation moving forward.
-Anticipating this, we've now got a site up at http://avaloniaui.net/  with s

 The easiest way to get started with Avalonia is to install our [Visual Studio plugin](https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaforVisualStudio) and use the templates we provide there or use our [.NET core templates](https://github.com/AvaloniaUI/avalonia-dotnet-templates).
 Check out our [samples](https://github.com/AvaloniaUI/Avalonia/tree/master/samples) for some examples of how to get started writing an application.